ClementNerma/NightOS/docs/features/permissions.md

 The permissions policy depends on the current user's _security level_, which can be set through the [control center](../applications/Central.md):

-- **Basic**: grant all permissions automatically, except privacy permissions
+- **Unsecure**: grant all permissions automatically, except privacy permissions
 - **Standard** (default): grant safe and implicit permissions automatically, but ask for most sensitive and all privacy permissions
-- **Restricted**: only grant implicit permissions but ask for all sensitive and privacy permissions
+- **Tight**: only grant implicit permissions but ask for all sensitive and privacy permissions
 - **Extreme**: only grant safe permissions, ask for every other type of permissions
-- **Total** (only available in developer mode): ask for every permissions, including safe ones
+- **Complete** (only available in developer mode): ask for every permissions, including safe ones